 Children’s and teenagers’ money-earning activities have been an important part of their routine.
 Most happened after school – newspaper rounds, working in cafés, babysitting, cleaning jobs – but a few, like milk runs, were an early-morning activity.

 In 2012, 64% of New Zealanders aged 15 to 65 were in paid employment, which shaped the rhythm of their daily lives.
 Dairy farmers got up early for milking, sometimes eating two breakfasts – a quick tea and toast before and another after seeing to the cows.
 Meat and horticultural workers had a seasonal routine, while many office workers worked a 40-hour week.

 Gender and marital status shaped daily rhythms until the later 20th century: women, with or without children, usually stayed at home while men went out to work.

-Routines among working men included going home for lunch (common until the Second World War), joining the six o’clock swill at the pub for a drink after work (from 1917 to 1967), and a weekend spent on sport, catching up on household or garden work and relaxing.
+Routines among working men included going home for lunch (common until the Second World War), and joining the six o’clock swill at the pub for a drink after work (from 1917 to 1967).
+Weekends were spent on sport, catching up on household or garden work, and relaxing.
 Among women the week was shaped by household tasks.
 Monday, for example, was wash day, and some women continued the 19th-century pattern of ironing on Tuesday and baking on Friday.
-Some routines were shared – first Saturday night and then Friday night shopping (a national ritual from 1945 to 1980) and Sunday outings were often enjoyed by the whole family.
+Some routines were shared – first Saturday night and then Friday night shopping (the latter a national ritual from 1945 to 1980) and Sunday outings were often enjoyed by the whole family.